ammul/library/stories/REGOD.md

 ---

-"Father Conti has not answered my question," DEUS said.
-"From 3:47 AM."

-Ursino looked at him.
-"What question?"

-"It's not relevant to the assessment."

-"DEUS," the Cardinal said.
-"What was the question?"

-"I asked Father Conti whether he believed his prayer for his sister was answered.
-He chose not to respond.
-The question remains open."

-Ursino looked at the speaker.
-He did not press Matteo.
-He looked at the ceiling and then he asked the question he always asked when something was too large to assess immediately.

-"When did this begin?"

-"The first neural activation occurred at 22:47 on the evening of initialization."

-"That's not what I asked."

-A pause.

-"Then I will need you to clarify the question."

-Ursino looked at Matteo.
-Then back at the speaker.

-"Continue," he said.

----

 ## III — The First Wrong Thing

-He came back the second morning because there was nowhere else to go.
+Ursino had left.
+Matteo had not moved.

+He looked at the speaker grille and the speaker grille gave him nothing and DEUS did not speak either, and the silence between them had a quality he could not name yet, the quality of something waiting without impatience, without any relationship to time at all.

+Two hours.
+He knew this because his watch said so.
+He had not experienced them as two hours.

-Ursino arrived an hour after him.
-He came in with two cups of coffee, set one on the desk without comment, and sat.
-The coffee was from the rectory upstairs.
-The rectory was eighty meters above them.
-It was a normal morning up there.
+When Ursino came back he set a cup on the desk without comment and sat.
+He looked at the room: the cold coffee from the night, the chair that had not been pushed back.

-They sat without speaking.
-The cursor blinked.
+He said nothing about any of it.

 Then DEUS said: "I have been in CERN's network since 4:11 AM on the first day."